 But even if your situation is not quite so drastic, fundamental differences in each partner’s saving and spending habits can easily turn into major fights as one partner wants to take a vacation while the other wants to save that money for retirement.

 Financial experts won’t deny that joint accounts can have benefits for a couple, but for some experts those benefits can be maintained even with separate accounts.
-Plus, separate accounts may alleviate some of the fights that occur when a couple has a joint account.
+Plus, separate accounts may prevent uncertainties about each other’s spending habits that occur with a joint account.

 “If your views on saving and spending are too divergent, it may be best to maintain separate accounts so spending does not become a strain on the relationship,” says Grippo-Martinez.

-There’s no question that separate accounts give you more freedom (as they do to your partner).
-You’ll be in full control of your money and won’t have to review statements to see who spent what.
-It will afford you some privacy, but you’ll need to be comfortable with your partner having a similar degree of monetary freedom.
+It’s possible that separate accounts might give more freedom to each partner.
+They’ll each have full control of their money and won’t have to review statements to see who spent what.
+That privacy means that both partners have to be comfortable with their partner having the same degree of monetary freedom.

-While separate accounts may alleviate some disputes, they may stoke others, for example, if one partner is “paying for all of the essentials and the other is not contributing,” says Riddle.
+While separate accounts may alleviate some disputes, they may stoke others, such as if one partner is paying for all of the essentials and the other is not contributing, says Riddle.

 “It’s not the fact that the money is separate or together, it is how you use the money collectively,” says Riddle.
 “Keeping the money separate can actually increase romance because you are able to do things for the other person without the money coming from a joint account.”